QuantumCMU/easy_phi_python/README.md

 # Easy_phi python client
-Python client demonstrates how to work with easy_phi web application
+Python client demonstrates how to work with easy_phi web application.
+- The library of the client implemented in 'easy_phi_client.py' file
+- Sample app stored in 'app.py' file

 Setup